brinashong/vim-notes/README.md

 gg              go to the first line of the document
-G               go to the last line of the document 5gg or 5G       go to line 5 gd              move to local declaration gD              move to global declaration fx              jump to next occurrence of character x tx              jump to before next occurrence of character x Fx              jump to the previous occurrence of character x Tx              jump to after previous occurrence of character x ;               repeat previous f, t, F or T movement ,               repeat previous f, t, F or T movement, backwards }               jump to next paragraph (or function/block, when editing code) {               jump to previous paragraph (or function/block, when editing code) zz              center cursor on screen zt              position cursor on top of the screen zb              position cursor on bottom of the screen
+G               go to the last line of the document 5gg or 5G       go to line 5 gd, gD          move to local, global declaration fx, tx          jump to next, before next occurrence of character x Fx, Tx          jump to the previous, after previous occurrence of character x ;               repeat previous f, t, F or T movement ,               repeat previous f, t, F or T movement, backwards }, {            jump to next, previous paragraph (or function/block, when editing code) zz, zt, zb      position cursor on center, top, bottom of the screen
 <ctrl-e>        move screen down one line (without moving cursor)
 <ctrl-y>        move screen up one line (without moving cursor)
 <ctrl-o>        move back through the breadcrumbs.
 Will jump through buffers.